 Has it been a while since you had to scoop the poop in your cat’s litter box?
-Before you celebrate the day off from litter box doody–er, duty–stop and ask yourself if something might be amiss with your cat’s digestion.
+Before you celebrate the day off from litter box doody–er, duty–stop and ask yourself if something might be amiss in your cat’s gut.
 The issue could be cat constipation, which can be incredibly unpleasant for your cat.

 Let’s explore how to help a constipated cat, learn what the signs will look like, and more––with an exclusive Q&A portion with Dr. Joya Griffin, veterinarian and star of NatGeo’s “Pop Goes the Vet.”

 Cat constipation symptoms

 Do your cat’s bowel habits seem off?
 If your cat usually poops around the same time of day and suddenly can’t be seen anywhere near the litter box, keep an eye out for signs of constipation.

 - Walk more stiffly than usual

 - Have hard, dry, or pebble-shaped stools

 - Go in and out of the litter box without pooping

 - Avoid the litter box altogether

 It’s normal for cats to have constipation once in a while.
 Activity levels change due to mobility and lifestyle changes, dietary needs evolve, and illnesses can affect gut health.
 But how frequently your cat gets constipation might hint at a serious problem or, in some cases, a chronic condition.